aptise/peter_sslers/README.md

 pyramid_letsencrypt_admin README
 ==================

-`pyramid_letsencrypt_admin` is a tool designed to help EXPERIENCED DEVOPS ENGINEERS manage certificate deployment on large systems
+`pyramid_letsencrypt_admin` is a tool designed to help EXPERIENCED DEVOPS ENGINEERS manage certificate deployment on large systems.  it offers  a lightweight database backed webserver that can handle the letsencrypt issuance process, import any existing ssl certificates, and easily provision them to servers.  this tool has absolutely no security measures and should only be used by people who understand that.  (that should be a self-selecting group, because many people won't want this)

 # A HUGE WARNING